Table of Content

-You might get panic while your dog gets attacked by any disease.
+You might get panic when your dog gets attacked by any disease.
 Well, many vets have been prescribed to use prednisone and prednisolone for your dog, but you may be wondering about the possible outcomes or side effects.

-Being a pet owner, it’s necessary to know what is required for your pet and what not!
+Being a pet owner, it’s necessary to know what is required for your pet and what is not!

 Prednisone is used for disease like Inflammation, Cancer, Addison’s disease, or Nervous system disorders for dogs and cats.

 Prednisone or prednisolone is a type of drug known as a corticosteroid.
 It is used for managing inflammation in diseases or conditions like canine lymphoma, asthma, allergies, skin irritations, lupus, arthritis, and more.

 Prednisone is an FDA-approved medication for dogs but sometimes can cause side effects that may be dangerous.
 There is a synthetic steroid that is present in prednisone and is not suitable for long-term use.
 That is why it is necessary to know the use of prednisone on your dog.